 How Can You Visit Saved By The Max LA

-Saved By The Max started out in Chicago and made their way to Los Angeles this past summer.
+Saved By The Max started out in Chicago and made its way to Los Angeles this past summer.
 Tickets for the restaurant went on sale in the spring and sold out very quickly.
 A few reservations have opened up along the way so if you have been unable to visit please do not lose hope.
 The reservation that I booked in the spring is not until November.
-However, my friend Bruno and I entered in the Saved By The Max Instagram contest and won!
+However, my friend Bruno and I entered the Saved By The Max Instagram contest and won!
 I had an amazing time during my visit last night and cannot wait to return for more in November.

 Saved By The Max LA is located at 7100 Santa Monica Blvd West Hollywood, CA 90046.

 Saved By The Max is located in a shopping center in West Hollywood.
 You can park at the shopping center.
 However, this means you will need to pay for parking.
-Bruno and I found parking on Poinsettia Ave a half mile away from the restaurant in the residential areas.
+Bruno and I found parking on Poinsettia Ave a half-mile away from the restaurant in the residential areas.
 If you don’t want to pay for parking and don’t mind getting some extra steps in I recommend parking in the neighborhood.
 You can also find metered parking.
 If you find yourself running late for your reservation I recommend just taking the closest parking spot you can find.